robocorp/robotframework-lsp/robotframework-intellij/README.md

 After having `Robot Framework Language Server` installed, some configurations (such as specifying the python executable used for launching the Language Server or Robot Framework) may be needed (by default it'll use the `python` from the `PATH`).
+In addition, you might want to configure the Pythonpath to your project root folder (this options is useful when you want to reslov resources and imports).

-The settings may be configured at: `File > Settings > Languages & Frameworks > Robot Framework Language Server`.
+The settings may be configured at: `File > Settings > Languages & Frameworks > Robot Framework (Global/Project)`.

 Developing
 ------------